 Less warping and bowing over time than other decking options.
 Which is important to avoid many things, among them being screws being buried below the wood or popping out of the wood.

 Tom prefers the way cedar looks as it ages and Bill likes the red tone of redwood.

 As of May 2022, Redwood is hard to get so we recommend cedar.

-Brazilian hardwoods such as Ipe perform well in dry climates.
+Brazilian hardwoods such as Batu (customer picture of Batu decking purchased from County Line Lumber Co.) or Ipe perform well in dry climates.